 - Connect your device to the internet via an Ethernet cable or WiFi.

 - Install the IPTV app onto your compatible device.
-If the IPTV service doesn’t have a standalone app, install a third-party IPTV player into your device.
+If the IPTV service doesn’t have a standalone app, install a third-party IPTV player on your device.

 - Log in with your account details to access the content for the inbuilt IPTV app.